Search This Blog

 Our big worry was that a TV crew would bust in and film enough to reveal who was involved, and the politicians wanted a tight lid.
 Ted organised the placement of security warning signs which were on an ascending scale of severity, clearly spelling out where the activity was going on.
 (Think of the children's game "cold", "warm", "hot", and you will get the idea.)

 My loyal crew of mavericks, answerable only to me, and all having been targeted by Ted in the past, adopted a regular routine of moving the signs so they led away from where we were working, ending up in front of a broom cupboard.
-In any media invasion, that should delay things and give us time to drop the blinds, lock the doors and call the cops.
+In any media invasion, that should delay things and give us enough time to drop the blinds, lock the doors and call the cops.

 I had him.
 "Are you sure it's only hysterical women?"
 I asked gently.
 He sneered his affirmation.